Sauropoda: Size in Neosauropoda

 Neosauropoda is quite plausibly the clade of dinosaurs with the largest body sizes ever to have existed.
 The few exceptions of smaller size are hypothesized to be caused by island dwarfism, or other ecological pressures, although there is a trend in some Titanosauria towards a smaller size.
 The titanosaurs, however, were some of the largest sauropods ever.
-Other than titanosaurs, a clade of diplodocoids, a group of giants, called Dicraeosauridae, is identified by a small to medium body size.
+Other than titanosaurs, diplodocoids also reached truly gigantic sizes.
+Meanwhile, a clade of diplodocoids, called Dicraeosauridae, are identified by a small to medium body size.
 No sauropods were very small, however, for even "dwarf" sauropods are larger than 500 kg, a size reached by only about 10% of all mammalian species.

 Independent gigantism

 Although in general, sauropods were large, a gigantic size (40 t or more) was reached independently at multiple times in their evolution.
-Many gigantic forms existed in the Late Jurassic (specifically Kimmeridgian and Turonian), such as the turiasaur Turiasaurus and the diplodocoids Maraapunisaurus, Diplodocus and Barosaurus.
-Through the Early to Late Cretaceous, the giants Sauroposeidon, Paralititan, Argentinosaurus, Puertasaurus, Antarctosaurus giganteus, Dreadnoughtus schrani, Notocolossus and Futalognkosaurus lived, with all possibly being titanosaurs.
+Many gigantic forms existed in the Late Jurassic (specifically Kimmeridgian), such as the turiasaur Turiasaurus, the mamenchisaurids Mamenchisaurus and Xinjiangtitan, the diplodocoids Diplodocus, Apatosaurus, Supersaurus and Barosaurus, the camarasaurid Camarasaurus, and the brachiosaurids Brachiosaurus and Giraffatitan.
+Through the Early to Late Cretaceous, the giants Sauroposeidon, Paralititan, Argentinosaurus, Puertasaurus, Antarctosaurus, Dreadnoughtus, Notocolossus, Futalognkosaurus, Patagotitan and Alamosaurus lived, with all possibly being titanosaurs.
 One sparsely known possible giant is Huanghetitan ruyangensis, only known from 3 m long ribs.
 These giant species lived in the Late Jurassic to the Late Cretaceous, appearing independently over a time span of 85 million years.